AndrMoura/posthog-caprover/README.md

 docker run -e ACCEPTED_TERMS=true -e MAIN_NODE_IP_ADDRESS=127.0.0.1 -p 80:80 -p 443:443 -p 3000:3000 -v /var/run/docker.sock:/var/run/docker.sock -v /captain:/captain caprover/caprover
 ```

 Wait 60 seconds and navigate to `http://localhost:3000` and change your root domain to `captain.localhost`.
-CapRover now is ready to deploy PostHog-LLM. ✔️
+CapRover now is ready to deploy PostHog. ✔️

 ## Deploying PostHog

-To deploy PostHog-LLM, we'll use a CapRover template file (`caprover-deploy.yml`) that simplifies the process.
-The template file will be used to deploy several services required by PostHog-LLM.
+To deploy PostHog, we'll use a CapRover template file (`caprover-deploy.yml`).
+The template file will be used to deploy several services required by PostHog.

 Follow the steps below:

 * Go to `Apps` -> `One Click Apps`, navigate to the bottom of the page and click `>> TEMPLATE <<`.

-* Copy `caprover-deploy.yml` contents and paste it inside the textbox to set up the necessary services, configurations, and environment variables.
+* Copy `posthog-deploy.yml` contents and paste it inside the textbox to set up the necessary services, configurations, and environment variables.

-Define an app name.
 Define the name of your app (e.g 'hobby'), if you wish you can leave the rest of the fields as they are.
 Just hit deploy!

 CapRover will start deploying a bunch of services.
 There's two databases (postgres and clickhouse), redis, temporal (export data to the outside), kakfa, worker service, django in the backend, plugin-server for ingestion with TypeScript, phew!
 It's quite the app!
 Give it a few minutes and you'll see the ready message!